Learning When to Jump for Off-road Navigation: Experiments

 \subsubsection{Metrics}

 To quantitatively assess off-road navigation, we use three metrics.
 Detour distance measures the path length relative to the straight-line distance between start and goal.
+While the values are not directly comparable across different scenes, this metric effectively compares planning efficiency within the same scene, especially involving open areas.
 Traversal time measures the total time taken and reflects the ability to maintain safe and efficient speeds.
 Energy consumption, computed as integrated throttle effort, captures the control workload required to complete the trajectory and serves as a proxy for overall power efficiency.
 Together, these metrics capture the agility, safety, and efficiency of a navigation policy.